• Skip to primary navigation

 eggs added to the soup base before being stirred

-Customize Homemade Chinese Egg Drop Soup
+How to Customize Chinese Egg Drop Soup

 In China, I ate a lot of egg drop soup from little shops all around the city, and one of my favorites included fresh tomatoes.
 It had never occurred to me to add fresh tomatoes to egg drop soup, but it's really tasty.
-And while I'm pretty sure most of them had MSG (or a little "chicken powder" which also has MSG in it), it was always fast and delicious.
-Here's a list of some of our favorite add-ins for egg drop soup.

-• ½ cup corn (add corn at the beginning and feel free to purée some of it to make an intense corn flavored egg drop soup)
+• ½ cup corn (add corn at the beginning and feel free to purée some of it to make an intense corn-flavored egg drop soup)

 • ½ to 1 cup chicken breast (if adding breast meat, add slices toward the end so it stays tender)